zhiningh/zhiningh.github.io/docs/README.md

 🔗 [github.com/zhiningh/bookworm-301F20](https://www.github.com/zhiningh/bookworm-301F20)

-- Contributed to a reliable and scalable native Android application by writing robust code using Java, Android Studio, and Android SDK, following object-oriented programming best practises.
+- Contributed to a reliable native Android application by writing robust code using Java, Android Studio, and Android SDK, following object-oriented programming best practises.
 - Designed and built a fast uptime NoSQL database using Firestore cloud.
 - Improved application performance by reducing 30% of the application size, fixing 20+ bugs and optimizing the codebase.
 - Led UI design and developed a user-friendly interface by prototyping solutions and styling elements using XML.